pdenno/schedulingTBD/README.md

 ### The server
   * Install install a Java JDK and [Clojure](https://clojure.org/).
   * Start a server REPL by starting Clojure in your editor from anywhere in the repository and running `(start)` in the `user` namespace.
-  * If you are starting from scratch, you'll need to create the system and projects databases.
-The files for these are data/system-db.edn and the edn files in data/projects.
+  * If you are starting from scratch (no databases under the `SCHEDULING_TBD_DB` directory), you'll need to create the system and projects databases.
+	The backup files for these are `data/system-db.edn` and the edn files in `data/projects`.
+Do the following:

  ```
 (in-ns 'scheduling-tbd.db)